prajwalsouza/RhyformJS/README.md

 <img src="/images/rhyform-demo.gif" alt="drawing" width="600"/>

-## Template
+## 📄 Template

-The following is a working example.
-The library relies on loaading of MathJax, hence, you can see a "weird" ```setInterval``` solution at the end of the template in the script.
+A Working example can be found here [https://playcode.io/1707347](https://playcode.io/1707347) 🙂 The library relies on loading of MathJax, hence, you can see a "weird" ```setInterval``` solution at the end of the template in the script. 💻
-Working example can be found here [https://playcode.io/1707347](https://playcode.io/1707347)

 ```html
 <!DOCTYPE html>
 <html>